Reading30 min read·Module 1High exam weight

 How EC2 Instance Roles Work

-1. Instance metadata service provides temporary credentials
+1. The instance metadata service provides temporary credentials

 3. Credentials rotate automatically (typically every 6 hours)

-4. No credentials stored on the instance
+4. No credentials are stored on the instance

 Endpoint: http://169.254.169.254/latest/meta-data/iam/security-credentials/role-name